x0shreyash/x0shreyash/README.md

 ## About me

-- I'm an undergraduate Computer Science student and a full-stack engineer who loves building and shipping things.
+- I'm a BCA undergrad who enjoys building web apps and experimenting with frontend.

-- Explore my repositories or check out my pinned ones to see my latest and most popular work.
+- Explore my repositories or check out my pinned ones to see what I’ve been working on.

-- Exploring Open Source and making meaningful contributions.
+- Learning backend and getting into open source to make meaningful contributions.

 - If you enjoy my work and would like to support me, please consider sponsoring me.